Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 I have depolyed this to heroku taking the following steps:

-1. On the [Heroku Wesbite](https://dashboard.heroku.com), clikcing on "New" on the dashboard.
+1. On the [Heroku Wesbite](https://dashboard.heroku.com), clicking on "New" on the dashboard.
 Name the app and select the Europe region.

 2. When the app has been created, click on the "Deploy" tab, and under the section for "Deployment method", click GitHub.